Limits of Classical correlations and Quantum advantages under (Anti-)Distinguishability constraints in Multipartite Communication: The task of Antidistinguishing distributed inputs

 In the following, we provide explicit examples of quantum advantage for this communication task, where each sender has more than two inputs.

 Consider the multipartite scenario comprising two senders, and each sender has three possible inputs.
 Based on input $x_i\in[3]$, the senders communicate $\{\ket{\psi_{x_i}}\}$ to the receiver, where

-It can be checked that these states are not anti-distinguishable, using the necessary and sufficient conditions described in \cite{PhysRevA.66.062111}.
-A semi-definite program yields the value of anti-distinguishability of these states to be $0.9798$.
+It can be checked that these states are not antidistinguishable, using the necessary and sufficient conditions described in \cite{PhysRevA.66.062111}.
+A semidefinite program yields the value of antidistinguishability of these states to be $0.9798$.
 The receiver can get nine different bipartite product states, i.e., $\ket{\psi_j}\otimes\ket{\psi_l}, ~\forall j,l\in[3]$.
-A semi-definite program yields the anti-distinguishability of these product states to be $1$.
-This implies $\mathcal{\widetilde{S}}_Q=1$.
-On the other hand, due to Theorem \ref{th1}, $\mathcal{\widetilde{S}_C}=1$ is obtained in classical communication when $A^C =1$.
-This results in a quantum advantage of the amount $(A^C/A^Q)^2 = 1/0.9798^2= 1.042$.